 - Add tomatoes, enchilada sauce, beer, beans, cumin and chili powder.
 Bring to boil.

 - Simmer, partially covered, until slightly thickened and flavors have mingled, about 1 hour on the stovetop.
-(You can cook this all day in the crockpot.).

 - Serve with toppings.